Sex hormones and modulators of the genital systems, gonadotropins. ATC code:

 The number of oocytes retrieved increases with the dose of REKOVELLE and serum AMH concentration.
-Converserly, increasing body weight leads to a decrease in the number of oocytes retrieved (only clinically relevant for REKOVELLE doses below 12 micrograms).
-Consequently, the REKOVELLE dosing regimen is based on serum AMH concentration and furthermore on body weight for doses lower than 12 micrograms.
+Conversely, increasing body weight leads to a decrease in the number of oocytes retrieved (only clinically relevant for REKOVELLE doses below 12 micrograms).

 Clinical efficacy and safety:

-The ESTHER-1 trial was a randomised, assessor-blinded, controlled trial in 1,326 IVF/ICSI patients comparing the individualised dosing regimen of REKOVELLE (with fixed dose) to a standard dosing regimen of follitropin alfa filled-by-mass (starting dose of 11 micrograms (150 IU) for the first five days followed by dose adjustments from day 6 of stimulation based on follicular development) in a GnRH antagonist protocol.
-The patients were aged up to 40 years of age and had regular menstrual cycles presumed to be ovulatory.
-Single blastocyst transfer on day 5 was compulsory with the exception of patients 38-40 years in whom double blastocyst transfer was performed if no good-quality blastocysts were available.
-The two co-primary endpoints were ongoing pregnancy rate and ongoing implantation rate, defined as at least one intrauterine viable fetus 10-11 weeks after transfer and number of intrauterine viable fetuses 10-11 weeks after transfer divided by number of blastocysts transferred, respectively.
+The ESTHER-1 trial was a randomised, assessor-blinded, controlled trial in 1,326 IVF/ICSI patients.
+The trial compared the individualised dosing regimen of REKOVELLE where the daily dose is established for each patient and fixed throughout stimulation with no adjustments (see Dosage & Administration) to follitropin alfa filled-by-mass at a starting dose of 11 micrograms (150 IU) for the first five days followed by dose adjustments from day 6 of stimulation based on follicular development in a GnRH antagonist protocol.
+The patients were up to 40 years of age and had regular menstrual cycles presumed to be ovulatory.
+Single blastocyst transfer on day 5 was compulsory with the exception of patients 38 - 40 years in whom double blastocyst transfer was performed if no good-quality blastocysts were available.
+The two co-primary endpoints were ongoing pregnancy rate and ongoing implantation rate in the fresh cycle, defined as at least one intrauterine viable fetus 10 - 11 weeks after transfer and number of intrauterine viable fetuses 10 - 11 weeks after transfer divided by number of blastocysts transferred, respectively.

 The trial demonstrated that REKOVELLE was at least as effective as follitropin alfa in terms of ongoing pregnancy rate and ongoing implantation rate, as shown in Table 1.
 (See Table 1.)